michaelthielemans/Second-Brain/Windows Server AD DS/FSMO rollen.md

 infrastructure master - 1 per domain

 schema bekijken via mmc.exe
 ```powershell
 regsv32 schmmgmt.dll
 ```
-vanaf nu is er een extra snapin in mmc beschikbaar
+vanaf nu is er een extra snapin in mmc beschikbaar om schema te bekijken.
+ADSI edit is more ore less also a schema viewer.

 # 5 FSMO roles
 Flexible Single Master Operation roles

+### Forest level master roles
-1. Schema Master = at forest level
+1. Schema Master
-2. Domain naming master = at forest level
+2. Domain naming master
+### Domain level master roles
-3. RID master = at domain level
+3. RID master
-4. PDC emulator / Primary domain controller = at domain level
+4. PDC emulator / Primary domain controller
-5. Infrastructure master =  at domain level
+5. Infrastructure master
 ## Schema master
-Holds a read/write copy of the schema
+Holds a read/write copy of the schema, all the other domain controllers have a read only copy of the schema.
+This needed because there can only be one version of the schema
 ## Domain naming master
-makes sure that a second domain / subdomain with the same name can be created. he makes sure that every domain name is unique.
+Makes sure that a second domain / subdomain with the same name cannot be created.
+He makes sure that every domain name is unique inside the forest.
+He only has to do a check when creating a new child domain.
 ## RID (Relative ID) master
-manages the different pools of RIDs that every DC can manage.
-Because different DCs are creating and supplying SIDs, their is a possibility for duplicate SIDs . the RID keeps an eye on that by providing each DC with a POOL of RIDs
+Manages the different pools of RIDs that every DC can manage.
+Because different DCs are creating and supplying SIDs, their is a possibility for duplicate SIDs . the RID keeps an eye on that by providing each DC with a POOL of RIDs.
+Every object in active directory has a SID attached to it.
+Every domain has its own domain ID and every SID in the domain starts with the domain ID.
+The RID master role is therefore not needed at the forest level because every domain has its unique ID.

-## Primary DC
+## Primary DC - PDC
-- respond to authentication requests
+- Respond to authentication requests
-- manage password changes
+- Manage password changes
-- manages Group Policy Objects (GPO)
+- Manages Group Policy Objects (GPO), Is the only server which hold the GPO editable version.
 - Users cannot change their passwords without the approval of the PDC Emulator.
-- synchronize time in an enterprise
+- Synchronize time in an enterprise
 - Password changes done by other DCs in the domain are replicated preferentially to the PDC emulator.
 - When authentication failures occur at a given DC because of an incorrect password, the failures are forwarded to the PDC emulator before a bad password failure message is reported to the user.
 - Account lockout is processed on the PDC emulator.